h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-an-artist-friendly-approach-to-sculpt-groom-hair.md

 ##### Primary Forms

 The primary forms, are the first step (after gathering and studying references which I'm gonna talk about in a bit) of doing hair.
 If you ask about a clearer definition, I'll put it this way: "The Primary forms of hair, are the ones which define the overall volume of the hair, and the general silhouette (forget about the tiny fly-away hairs for now).
 The ones that are recognized by the audience if your character is in the darkness and there's some light behind."

+The goal of this pass, is simply to cover most of the head and let no scalp skin be visible.
+Besides, to show the general recognizable hairstyle.

+* If you're doing real-time hair, you're gonna need a texture sheet that does have some thick groups of hair, so that it let almost no light through and cover the scalp skin.
+* If you're using hair-groomers like XGen, it's the same; depending on your desired hairstyle, you'll need at least one separate description to cover the head and shape the general silhouette.
+* If you're sculpting hair, it's still the same; you have to somewhat forget about details and nail down the primary shapes.

+##### Secondary Shapes